dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dashboard-status-tiles.md

 :::tip Replace `YOUR_ACCESS_URL` with your region and plan's Access URL

 dbt Cloud is hosted in multiple regions in the world and each region has a different access URL.
-Users can embed an iFrame and replace `YOUR_ACCESS_URL` with the appropriate [Access URL](/docs/cloud/about-cloud/regions-ip-addresses) for your region and plan.
+Replace `YOUR_ACCESS_URL` with the appropriate [Access URL](/docs/cloud/about-cloud/regions-ip-addresses) for your region and plan.
 For example, if your account is hosted in the APAC region, you would use the following code:

 ```
 https://metadata.au.dbt.com/exposure-tile?name=<exposure_name>&jobId=<job_id>&token=<metadata_only_token>